 Vera Megowen (1894-1987) was a professional chef who trained at the Cordon Bleu.
 She opened her first restaurant, the Vera Megowen Restaurant, in 1926 and from that time until her retirement in 1973, was involved in the restaurant industry.
 She had several restaurants in Evanston – the first at 1501 Davis Street (serving early American food) and the second at 512 Main Street (serving French Provincial cuisine).
 She called her restaurants “tea shops” serving lunch, tea time, and Sunday afternoon chicken dinners.

 Megowen was also known for her philanthropy, generously supporting many local organizations and funding the creation of the Merrick Rose Garden and restoration of the old Fountain Square fountain.
-She is remembered through an Evanston park dedication in her name.
+She is remembered in Evanston by a park and playground named for her.